Skip to main content

 Click photo to see photo clearly

-I used the <script></script> tag within my header of my code so as you can see in the photo to the left, that that is the first thing that populated on my webpage.
+I used the <script></script> tag within my header of my code so as you can see in the photo above, that that is the first thing that populated on my webpage.

 Click photo to see photo clearly